 “Is it safe to bring my dog to the dog park?”

 Our answer is always the same: “Absolutely not!”
 So why are dog parks so dangerous?
 While many of our clients tell us they bring their dogs to the park to socialize them, what they don’t realize is that socialization doesn’t mean chaotic play.
-At a dog park, there’s no structure, consistency, or boundaries.
-As soon as they walk through the gate (often times before), dogs realize no one’s in charge.
+At a dog park, there is no structure, consistency, or boundaries.
+As soon as they walk through the gate (oftentimes before), dogs realize no one’s in charge.
 In that moment, even a semi-dominant dog thinks to himself, “I guess I’ll take charge!”
 He runs around and starts mounting other dogs.
 He paws them on the back and tackles them to the ground.
 Eventually, he comes across another dog that wants to be in charge and this is the recipe for a dog fight.
 For your puppy, it can be even more dangerous.
 Puppies are unsure of the world around them and are simply trying to find their way.
 In a dog park, surrounded by total chaos, they try to fit in as best as they can.
-They seem like they’re having fun because it looks like they’re playing, but often times, they’re being bullied.
-They get jumped on, knocked down, and rolled over, so what’s actually happening is they’re developing a fear, an aggression, or sometime both toward other dogs.
+They seem like they’re having fun because it looks like they’re playing, but oftentimes, they’re being bullied.
+They get jumped on, knocked down, and rolled over, so what’s actually happening is they’re developing a fear, aggression, or sometimes both toward other dogs.

 If you go to any local dog park when the weather is decent and sit there all day, you’ll see at least one dog fight.
-Here’s the next piece of bad news: most owners are not equip to break up a dog fight.
+Here’s the next piece of bad news: most owners are not equipped to break up a dog fight.
 They don’t know what to do, and this can have dire consequences.
 If you’re ever in a situation where your dog is in a fight, you have two options.
-Each owner can lift the hind legs of his dog like a wheelbarrow and pull backwards.
+Each owner can lift the hind legs of his dog like a wheelbarrow and pull backward.
 Many dogs will let go because of the awkward balance.
 The other option is what we call a “choke off” where each owner grabs a hold of their dog’s collar, squeezes together, and lifts up.
 Unfortunately, for some dogs, the only option is to cut off their air supply.
 However, the best way to avoid a dog fight is to make sure your dog doesn’t get into one in the first place, and this can be accomplished by avoiding places like dog parks where these situations are more likely.

 Dog parks should also be avoided because the majority of dog owners are not paying attention to their dogs.
 Moreover, many owners see the dog park as a break for them.
 They can let the dog loose and simply let him play.
 Many owners spend their time at the dog parks talking to other owners or on their phones.
 Obviously, this can be dangerous even if your dog isn’t prone to being a trouble maker because there’s no way to control what the other dogs act like.
 Furthermore, people tend to bring their untrained, aggressive dogs to the dog park.
 They do this for one of two reasons: either they don’t realize they’re aggressive or they think they can fix the aggression with more socialization and they believe the park is the best place to accomplish this.
 Either way, this is dangerous for you and your dog or young puppy.